mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/install/index.md

 - Secrets store should contain two secrets:
   1) Minio Access Key
   2) Minio Secret Key
   Minio service requires these two secrets to be specified during installation.
-Default values for these secrets are expected as: __dcos_minio_access_key and __dcos_minio_secret_key.
+By default, IDs for these secrets are expected as: __dcos_minio_access_key and __dcos_minio_secret_key.

 # Installing from the DC/OS CLI